Taxation of Partnerships

 Partnership Tax Reporting

 Partners must pay tax on the net income of the partnership, even if the partnership retains the income.
-Any amount that a partner does not withdraw increases that partner's basis; distributions decrease it.
-Therefore, distributions to partners per se are not taxed unless the distribution exceeds the partners' adjusted basis in the partnership, in which case, the excess is taxable; otherwise the draw is considered a return of capital.
+Any amount not withdrawn increases that partner's basis; distributions decrease it.
+Therefore, distributions to partners per se are not taxed unless the distribution exceeds the partners' adjusted basis in the partnership, in which case, the excess is taxable; otherwise the draw is considered a nontaxable return of capital.
+See Partnership Distributions for more information.

-A partnership — like limited liability companies and S corporations — are pass-through entities, where the profits and losses of the entity pass through to the owners.
+As pass-through entities, profits and losses of the entity pass through to the owners.
 Nonetheless, the partnership must file a tax return, even if no tax is due.

-A partnership must obtain a federal employer identification number (FEIN) from the IRS that uniquely identifies the partnership, just as a Social Security number uniquely identifies an individual taxpayer.
+A partnership must get a federal employer identification number (FEIN) from the IRS uniquely identifying the partnership, just as a Social Security number uniquely identifies an individual taxpayer.
 Most states also use this number, although some may issue their own ID.

 A partnership must file Form 1065, U. S. Return Of Partnership Income for each year of its operation.
 Form 1065 is much like the Schedule C that sole proprietors use to report income.
-The tax return is due on the 15th day of the 4th month after the end of the partnership tax year.
+The tax return is due on the 15th day of the 3rd month after the end of the partnership tax year.
 However, a partnership that only invests in property, but does not operate as a business, does not have to file Form 1065.
 A partnership can file Form 7004, Application for Automatic Extension of Time to File Certain Business Income Tax, Information, and Other Returns to request an automatic extension of 6 additional months to file a tax return.
 Most states tax partners but not partnerships.
-However, they do require filing of a form like Form 1065.
-Furthermore partnerships usually have to pay a franchise fee for the privilege of operating in the state.
+However, they do require filing a form like Form 1065.
+Partnerships also often pay a franchise fee for the privilege of operating in the state.

 Schedule K-1, Partner's Share of Income, Deductions, Credits, etc. is an informational form sent by the partnership to the IRS and to each partner, showing each partner's portion of the income or loss, deductions, credits, and other allocated items from the partnership.
 Partners report the business income or loss on Schedule E, Supplemental Income and Loss and any interest or dividends are reported on Schedule B, Interest and Ordinary Dividends.
 Likewise, the partnership reports any capital gains or losses on Scheduled D, Capital Gains and Losses.

 If the partnership has a different tax year from the partners, then the partners must include partnership income or losses for the full partnership fiscal year that ends during the partner's tax year.
-So if a partnership's fiscal year ends on May 31, 2017, and the partners use a calendar tax year, then the partners must report the annual income of the partnership as of May 31, 2017 on their 2017 tax returns, even though 7 months of that income was earned in 2016.
+So if a partnership's fiscal year ends on May 31, and the partners use a calendar tax year, then the partners must report the annual income of the partnership as of May 31 on their next tax return, even though 7 months of that income was earned in the previous year.
 However, tax rules restrict the choice of tax year for a partnership to prevent the selection of a tax year for the primary purpose of deferring income.

 Partnership expenses are deductible as they are for any other type of business if it is related to the trade or business that the partnership is engaged in.
 However, the expenses are shown on the partnership's tax return — Form 1065 — not on the individual partners' returns.

 The IRS introduced new forms, Schedules K-2 and K-3, for pass-through entities and filers of Form 8865, Return of U.S. Persons With Respect to Certain Foreign Partnerships to standardize international tax reporting of international business activities or foreign partners for tax years 2021 and thereafter.
-Schedule K-2 reports partners’ distributive shares or S corporation shareholders’ pro-rata shares of international items and Schedule K-3 reports their share of these items.
+Schedule K-2 reports partners’ distributive shares or S corporation shareholders’ pro-rata shares of international items as a whole, and Schedule K-3 reports each partner's or shareholder's share of these items.
 These schedules may still be necessary even if the business entity had no foreign source income, if a partner or shareholder claims a credit for foreign taxes, though the IRS has provided some transition relief (Notice 2022-38) for good faith efforts to comply with these new provisions.

 Partnership Representative (PR)